 Reitman has served as honorary chair of the McGill University Centre for Research and Teaching for Women, co-chair of the Canadian Conference of Christians and Jews, chair of the Commonwealth Jewish Foundation of Canada, vice-president of the Commonwealth Jewish Council, and trustee of the Commonwealth Jewish Trust.
 She was president of the National Council of Jewish Women of Canada (1975–1977) and the first woman to be elected president (1986–1989) of the Canadian Jewish Congress (CJC), the country’s representative Jewish organization at the time.

 There has been wide recognition of Reitman’s contributions.
 She received the Montreal Jewish Community Young Leadership Award in 1965, the Queen’s Jubilee Medal in 1967, the Commonwealth Jewish Council Annual Award in 1989, and the Governor General’s Award in Commemoration of the Persons Case in 1992.
 The citation for the last of these highlighted her advocacy of women’s equality and empowerment, her work on behalf of self-help programs for women, her support of political action to further social causes, her service as president of the CJC, and her promotion of “dialogue and trust among women of different cultures in Quebec.”
-In 1997, she was named a member of the Order of Canada.
-Reitman’s endeavors have also been recognized by B’nai Brith, Israel Bonds, and the Women’s League of Conservative Judaism.
+In 1997, she was appointed a Member of the Order of Canada.
+In 2002 Reitman received the Queen’s Golden Jubilee Medal, and in 2012 she received Queen Elizabeth II’s Diamond Jubilee Medal.
+She also received the YWCA Montreal Woman of Distinction award in 2008 and the Samuel Bronfman Medal in 2009.
+Reitman’s endeavors have been recognized by B’nai Brith, Israel Bonds, and the Women’s League of Conservative Judaism.

 Reitman has one brother, Allan Salomon (b.
-1939), a lawyer, and she and her husband have one son, Joel (b.
+1939), a lawyer.
+She and her husband have one son, Joel (b.
 1956), a Toronto dotcom executive.
-Together with Joel and his wife, she and her husband fund the Dorothy and Cyril and Joel and Jill Reitman Foundation.
-They are members of Montreal’s patrician traditional synagogue, Shaar Hashomayim.
+Together with Joel and his wife, Reitman funds the Dorothy and Cyril and Joel and Jill Reitman Foundation.
+In 2014 Reitman’s husband Cyril died of Alzheimer’s.
+She subsequently initiated the creation of Montreal Alzheimer Research for a Cure (MARC).
+The Reitman family belongs to Montreal’s patrician traditional synagogue, Shaar Hashomayim.